liquidfiles/liquidfiles_unix/README.md

 The list of supported commands is:
 * attach              Uploads given files to server.
+* attach_chunk        Uploads given chunk of file to server.
+* delete_attachments  Deletes the given attachments.
 * delete_filelink     Deletes the given filelink.
 * download            Download given files.
 * file_request        Sends the file request to specified user.